evercam/ex_nvr/docker/README.md

 If `https` is enabled and it should be, we'll need a private key and a certificate.
 Generating this files is out of the scope of this guide.
 However, there's many ways to generate this certificates, like self signed certificates (not recommended for production) or using a tool like [`let's encrypt`](https://letsencrypt.org/).

-In this guide, we assume the files are called `certificate.key` for the key, and `certficate.crt` for the certificate.
+In this guide, we assume the files are called `certificate.key` for the key, and `certificate.crt` for the certificate.

 ## Prepare volumes